-Denali National Park and Preserve is offering some unique summer employment opportunities to teens.
-This program is open to all applicants ages 15 through 18.
+Denali National Park and Preserve offers unique summer employment opportunities to teenagers.

 Do You Enjoy Working Outdoors?

 Interpretation Division: Denali Visitor Center

 Do You Enjoy Working with Dogs?